Everything we know about FIU bridge collapse

-MIAMI --Multiple people are dead after a newly constructed bridge at Florida International University collapsed onto a busy street on Thursday afternoon and crushed at least eight cars, according to authorities.
+MIAMI --At least six people are dead after a newly constructed bridge at Florida International University collapsed onto a busy street on Thursday afternoon and crushed at least eight cars, according to authorities.

 Here's everything we know about what happened.